Hidden Symbols & Meanings on Currencies Around the World –

 The official name for China’s currency is called renminbi (CNY), abbreviated (RMB) which is literally translated as “The people’s currency,” in English.
 The People’s Bank of China issues banknotes, Yuan, that have the same yen symbol ¥ as Japan and can be used throughout the entire mainland except for Hong Kong.
 This might be important information for those seeking to visit the vast country, as Hong Kong actually has its own bank that issues its own currency, and will not accept yuan from the mainland.

-But for now, let’s focus on the rest of China.
+But for now, let’s focus on the rest of China to see if it has any hidden symbols.
 Below is a picture of a 5 yuan note.

 It shows a portrait of Mao Zedung, famous Chinese leader, who not only led the country’s communist revolution but was also chairman of the People’s Republic of China–which are the very words translated in English residing next to his picture.
 You’ll notice upon examining China’s banknotes of higher value that Zedong’s face is seen on all of China’s recent currency ranging from ¥1 to ¥100.